Dette program tilbydes i samarbejde med organisationen GVI og nedenfor kan du læse deres beskrivelse af programmet:

 - Twice per week you will do health checks on the elephants during hikes to look for physical signs of ill-health

-- You also have the option to participate in biodiversity hikes instead of the elephant hike, where you will be gathering data on bird, butterfly and frog species.
+- You also have the option to participate in biodiversity hikes instead of the elephant hike, where you will be gathering data on plant, bird, reptile and insects.

 - Presentations about work and elephant tourism will be conducted throughout orientation week.